SalahidinAI/SalahidinAI/README.md

 </a>

 <div style="font-size: 2rem; color: #3498db; animation: fadeIn 2s ease-out;">
-  I am a backend developer specializing in building high-performance and scalable web applications using Python.
-My journey started with Python, and I’ve been expanding my skills with Django, FastAPI, cloud technologies, and optimizing large-scale systems.
-I love solving real-world problems with clean, maintainable code.
-My goal is to create reliable and efficient server solutions that provide excellent performance and user experience.
+  I am a Backend Developer and Machine Learning Engineer with a strong passion for building scalable applications and intelligent systems.
+My main focus is on designing reliable backend architectures, working with databases, and developing solutions that combine traditional software engineering with modern AI technologies.

+I enjoy solving complex problems, learning new technologies, and continuously improving my skills.
+My current work includes backend development with Python and Django, as well as applying machine learning techniques to real-world projects.

+I believe in writing clean, maintainable code and building solutions that bring real value to people and businesses.
 </div>

 ## Skills